Sullivans International - Yarn Supplier

 Pre-shipment inspection (recommended)

-• Carton marking and barcode scan test
+Markings Carton labels, barcode scan test

-• Certificate of Origin (if preferential duty applies)
+• Certificate of origin (if preferential duty applies)

 • Test reports (fiber content, OEKO-TEX®, etc.)

-• Fumigation certificate (if required by destination country)
+• Fumigation certificate (if required by destination)

-Step 7: OEM & Custom Yarn Workflow
+Step 7: OEM and Custom Yarn Workflow

 For private-label or exclusive blends:

-1. Brief — fiber, count, hand feel, end use
+1. Brief Fiber, count, hand feel, end use

-2. Development sample — 1–4 weeks depending on complexity
+2. Development sample 1–4 weeks depending on complexity

-4. Production — typically 25–45 days after deposit
+4. Production Often 25–45 days after deposit

 Certifications Buyers Often Require

-OEKO-TEX® STANDARD 100 Consumer safety, chemical limits
+OEKO-TEX® STANDARD 100 Consumer safety, chemical limits on yarn

-GRS Recycled content claims
+GRS Recycled content marketing claims

-BSCI / social audit Retail compliance
+BSCI / social audit Retail and brand compliance programs

-RWS / RAS Responsible wool/animal fiber
+RWS / RAS Responsible wool or animal-fiber claims

-OCS 3.0 Organic content chain of custody
+OCS 3.0 Organic fiber chain of custody

 Common Mistakes to Avoid